 Coalition of organizations dedicated to conserving the diverse orchid heritage of North America.
 Edgewater, Maryland, United States.

-Cypripedium species and hybrids, including images.
+Information about growing Cypripedium orchids in a temperate climate garden.
 Clark Riley.
 Baltimore, Maryland, United States.

 Showcasing, through images and descriptions, the beauty and diversity of European orchids.
 Ivar Edvinsen.
 Sweden.